 “The countries with the most (cases) are Canada, Australia, New Zealand, Germany, France,” he said.

 Meanwhile, the Oblates said they stand with the Inuit in their fight for justice.

-“We continue to advocate amongst peers and superiors in the church to ensure leadership in France and the Vatican understand the impact that (what) Rivoire (is alleged to have done) continues to have on Canada’s Inuit Peoples,” the Oblates’ statement said.
+“We continue to advocate amongst peers and superiors in the church to ensure leadership in France and the Vatican understand the (alleged) impact that Rivoire continues to have on Canada’s Inuit Peoples,” the Oblates’ statement said.

 “While we cannot undo the harms that persist following sexual abuse, we hope that these efforts can help the Inuit Peoples find the healing they have long sought.”